RISE AND FALL OF UBT

 Professor Niels Ryberg Finsen (1860-1904) was awarded the 1903 Nobel Prize in Physiology or Medicine for showing in 1897 that ultraviolet light could treat lupus volgaris (cutaneous tuberculosis).
 He demonstrated that the rays from sunlight or an arc lamp had antibacterial actions and that, under appropriate conditions, cured the disease.

-Emmet Knott, an engineer, refined the UBT protocol with dogs and demonstrated that he could cure viral and bacterial infections by exposing blood to UV light and reinfusing it.
+Emmet Knott, PhD an engineer, refined the UBT protocol with dogs and demonstrated that he could cure viral and bacterial infections by exposing blood to UV light and reinfusing it.
 UBT’s first use on a human was in 1928 when UBT cured a woman, apparently moribund from septic abortion complicated by streptococcus septicemia.
 She went on to bear two children.
 Knott used UBT in the 1930s to cure polio and more cases of septic abortion which would have otherwise been fatal.
 By 1950, UBT was in use by several prominent physicians at highly regarded institutions and was used successfully to treat a wide variety of bacterial and viral infections.
 There have been no reports of significant adverse side-effects of UBT to this day.
-The advent of the Salk vaccine for polio and mass-produced Penicillin by the early 1950s provided alternatives to some of the conditions that UBT treated but there was still no cure once a viral infection had been contracted.
+The advent of the Salk vaccine for polio and mass-produced Penicillin by the early 1950s provided alternatives to some of the conditions that UBT treated but there was still no cure once a viral infection had become advanced.

 With UBT no longer the only effective treatment for bacterial infections and with the development of vaccines, interest in UBT declined.
 However, the AMA and orthodox medicine recognized that UBT was a threat to their livelihood and campaigned to drive UBT out as they had for several other protocols which did not conform to the views of orthodox medicine.
 For example, in 1951 the AMA refused to publish a report attesting to the efficacy of Knott’s equipment and protocol for UBT and in 1952, JAMA published a report purporting to show that Knott’s protocol for UBT didn’t work.
 That investigation team in Chicago was chosen by the AMA and was led by a doctor who had received a patent for a piece of equipment that was a potential competitor to Knott’s.
 By withholding its approval, the AMA could black-list a treatment, which it did for UBT.
 The AMA could also significantly influence the licensing of doctors to practice and essentially forced MDs who were using UBT to stop doing so or risk losing their license to practice.
 It is an open secret that JAMA’s editorial endorsement of a drug or device was proportionate to the associated advertising revenue.